German Football League: South

-An asterisk in the column for the 2020 season indicates that the team would have qualified for a season if one had been held, but due to Covid-19 no games of the planned 2020 season were actually played.
+An asterisk in the column for the 2020 season indicates that the team would have qualified for a season if one had been held, but due to COVID-19 no games of the planned 2020 season were actually played.

 Divisional champions

 This is a list of the winners of the regional divisions of the GFL.
-A record 15 divisional titles were won by the New Yorker Lions, while the Schwäbisch Hall Unicorns hold record for division titles in the south, twelve.
+A record 15 divisional titles were won by the New Yorker Lions, while the Schwäbisch Hall Unicorns hold record for division titles in the south, 14.
 The Ansbach Grizzlies still have won the secondmost titles in the south, seven, despite not having competed in the league since 1990:

 European Football League participation

 Since the inception of the Eurobowl in 1986, German clubs have taken part in the competition in most seasons.
 In most cases, the German Bowl winner of the previous season was qualified.
 In some seasons more than one German club took part in the competition.
 On ten occasions clubs from Germany have won the Eurobowl.
-The participations of German clubs at the European Football League and, since 2014, in the BIG6 European Football League:
+The participations of German clubs at the European Football League, since 2014, in the BIG6 European Football League and, since 2021 the Central European Football League: